fabiobohren/new-readmes/web_sdk_readme.md

 ## How to run this example app?

-The SDK is a native SDK built for the web via [Emscripten](https://emscripten.org/).
-It relies on [WebAssembly](https://webassembly.org/) and Camera access via HTML Media Capture API.

-The React component is built with [React](https://reactjs.org/), and the plain JavaScript bundle is built with [Preact](https://preactjs.com/).

 ### React App

 The React example app relies on the Scanbot SDK's [npm package](https://www.npmjs.com/package/scanbot-web-sdk).